Eurocell (LON:ECEL) Price Target Raised to GBX 330

-Eurocell (LON:ECEL) had its target price boosted by Canaccord Genuity from GBX 310 ($4.05) to GBX 330 ($4.31) in a research report released on Friday morning, PriceTargets.com reports.
-Canaccord Genuity currently has a buy rating on the stock.
+Eurocell (LON:ECEL) had its price target boosted by Canaccord Genuity from GBX 310 ($4.05) to GBX 330 ($4.31) in a research note issued to investors on Friday morning, Analyst Ratings Network reports.
+The firm currently has a buy rating on the stock.

-Separately, Berenberg Bank lifted their price objective on Eurocell from GBX 330 ($4.31) to GBX 350 ($4.57) and gave the company a buy rating in a research report on Tuesday, July 20th.
+Separately, Berenberg Bank increased their target price on shares of Eurocell from GBX 330 ($4.31) to GBX 350 ($4.57) and gave the stock a buy rating in a research report on Tuesday, July 20th.

 Eurocell Company Profile